Eta Aquilae

-Eta Aquilae is a multiple star system in the equatorial constellation of Aquila, the eagle.
-Its name is a Bayer designation that is Latinized from η Aquilae, and abbreviated Eta Aql or η Aql.
+Eta Aquilae, Latinized from η Aquilae now named Pagru, is a triple star system in the equatorial constellation of Aquila, the eagle.
 This star was once part of the former constellation Antinous.
 Its apparent visual magnitude varies between 3.49 and 4.3, making it one of the brighter members of Aquila.
 Based upon parallax measurements made by the Gaia spacecraft on its third data release (DR3), this star is located at a distance of approximately 272 pc.
 The primary component is a Classical Cepheid variable.

+Nomenclature

+Eta Aquilae is a Bayer designation that is Latinized from η Aquilae, and abbreviated Eta Aql or η Aql.
+This star, together with θ Aql, δ Aql, ι Aql, κ Aql and λ Aql, was part of the obsolete constellation Antinous.
+An Akkadian antecedent of this constellation was Pagru, the corpse or dead man, attested in MUL.APIN.
+The IAU Working Group on Star Names adopted the name Pagru for Eta Aquilae Aa on 18 June 2026; the name Antinous was assigned to θ Aquilae A.